 This guide assumes you have a basic understanding of PHP scripting.
 You will also need to have a web server with MySQL installed and PHP configured with PDO and allow_url_fopen enabled.
-Be sure your Fulcrum plan supports webhooks and Data Shares (available only on Professional plan) and you have user privileges to administer webhooks.
+Be sure your Fulcrum plan has access to webhooks (available through the developer package) and Data Shares (available on the professional plan) and you have user privileges to administer webhooks.

 Simplifying Things with Data Shares

 In order to provide an incredibly flexible form schema, while maintaining data integrity, the Fulcrum API has a certain level of complexity.
 Working with the API can seem daunting, especially for beginning developers.
 For example, the Fulcrum JSON format for records stores custom form values (user defined fields) as key/value pairs.
 In order to greatly simplify things, we will use Data Shares, which provide user-friendly data formats, such as CSV and GeoJSON.

 Webhook scripts are invoked any time an event happens in your Fulcrum organization.
 Our PHP script will listen for record events (